chrisdoc/thesis/thesis.md

 -   IUCS LOCATION UPDATE NORMAL (0x15), in case of 3G terminal

-If a devices do not change its Location Area for a specific time and the PLAU timer expires it sends a keep alive message to the core network.
+If a devices does not change its Location Area for a specific time and the PLAU timer expires it sends a keep alive message to the core network.

 -   IUPS RA PERIODIC UPDATE (0x0C) and IUCS LOC UPD PERIODIC (0x17) in case of 3G terminal (for PS and CS domain respectively)